442 FW Services Senior NCO serves up myFitness tips and tricks for AFRC

-U.S. Air Force Senior Master Sgt.
-Jason Billingsley, the superintendent for the 442d Sustainment Services Flight, is photographed with a stopwatch Oct.
-3, 2021 on Whiteman Air Force Base, Mo.
-Billingsley led a virtual training about the new myFitness platform used by fitness program managers to schedule tests, run reports, and keep track of results and exemptions.
-(U.S. Air Force photo by Tech.
-Sgt.
-Missy Sterling)
+WHITEMAN AIR FORCE BASE, Mo.-- Senior Master Sgt.
+Jason Billingsley, the superintendent of the 442d Sustainment Services Flight, led a virtual training about myFitness for Air Force Reserve Command’s services Airmen, Oct.
+3, 2021.

+Earlier this year, the Air Force introduced significant changes to the fitness assessment program to include a new online tool to help with scheduling tests, reporting results and finding important fitness related documents.

+This online tool, myFitness, replaced Air Force Fitness Management Site II, and is essential for Unit Fitness Program Managers and Fitness Assessment Cells to manage fitness assessments.

 |Date Taken: